Trailblazers Mini-Grant Program

 The role of an advisory board member is to check in with the student leaders at least once a month to ensure progress towards goals, in addition to offering general advice and support.
 Community partners tend to be staff members at nonprofit organizations, but can also include leaders, representatives, and those with lived experience.
 Projects and partners are not limited to the geographic community of Lawrence/ Douglas County.

-What is the Grant Timeline?
+What is this year's Program Timeline?

 - 9/2: Application opens on CSL Website